 What are the symptoms?

-Hyperthermia is a group of conditions in which the body becomes too hot and can not regulate its temperature.
+Hyperthermia is a group of conditions where the body becomes too hot and can not regulate its temperature.

-The symptoms of hyperthermia depend on the stage that has been reached or how much the body overheats.
-The symptoms of overheating can develop very quickly or over the course of hours or days.
+The symptoms of hyperthermia depend on the stage reached or how much the body overheats.
+The signs of overheating can develop very quickly or over hours or days.

-As the body tries to cool off sweating, sweat carries with it water and crucial salts called electrolytes that cause dehydration.
+As the body tries to cool off sweating, sweat carries water and essential salts called electrolytes that cause dehydration.

 Mild dehydration tends to cause minor symptoms, such as headache and muscle cramps.

 However, severe dehydration can strip the body of its ability to cool.
 Without treatment, this can lead to dangerously high body temperatures and life-threatening conditions, including organ failure and death.

 - Excessive sweating

 - Red or red skin